samuelweiler/bulk-rr/README.md

    Match Type RRs for "A" (Address), "AAAA" (IPv6 Address) and "CNAME" (Canonical Name) are forward.

-3.4.1.1.9.
-Backreference Position Negation
+3.2.1.1.9.
+Reference Position Negation

-   To allow simple reversal of any backreference notation a single exclamation point character "!"
-MAY be used as the first character of a backreference set.
+   To allow simple reversal of any reference notation a single exclamation point character "!"
+MAY be used as the first character of a reference set.
 Examples would be "${!*}" and "${!1-4,7}".
+In both of the examples the reference positions SHALL be the exact mirror equivalent as those without the leading exclamation point "!".
-   In both of the examples the backreference positions SHALL be the exact mirror equivalent as those without the leading exclamation point "!".
    This can be very important if the BULK generated replacements have values in positions opposite to what is required or expected.

-3.4.2.
+3.2.2.
 Replacement Pattern examples

    This section provides examples of several BULK RR Replacement Patterns.
 Each example is intended to further understanding for